 Sri Lanka culture & activity holiday, tailor made

-How Sri Lanka culture & activity holiday, tailor made makes a difference
+Description of Sri Lanka culture & activity holiday, tailor made

 Wildlife and the Environment

-We educate and protect endangered species in line with the Red List issued by the ICUN.
+• We protect endangered species in line with the red list issued by the ICUN.

-We educate and invest in protecting our fauna and flora, and we support development projects, including environment education, wildlife conservation and reforestation.
-We work closely with the Sri Lanka Wildlife Foundation.
+• We actively educate our communities and campaign against animal abuse of all forms.
+We educate and invest in protecting our fauna and flora whilst supporting development projects including environment education, wildlife conservation and reforestation as we work closely with the Sri Lanka Wildlife Foundation.

-We discourage and advocate not to collect, remove or cut any plant or parts of any plants (seeds, roots or leaves) by our customers, staff and communities.
+• We discourage the collection, removal or cutting of any plant or plant parts (seeds, roots or leaves) by our customers, staff and communities.

-We participate in programmes that involve removal of invasive floral species, such as cactus and lantana, and set up our operations with scientists in and around the National Parks and participate in reforestation activities.
+• We participate in programmes that involve the removal of invasive species such as cactus and lantana whilst setting up our operations with scientists in and around the national parks for reforestation activities.